connorchency/Taming-the-Peak/README.md

-## Taming the Peak
+# Taming the Peak
-#### Temporal analysis of the impact of weather and income on the energy consumption pattern of London households.
+## -Temporal analysis of the impact of weather and income on the energy consumption pattern of London households.

 ![image](finalpredication.png.jpg)